accso/java9-jigsaw-depvis/README.md

 ### Setup
 1. Clone this repo.
 2. Install a Java 9 JDK with Jigsaw support.
-DepVis has been tested with Java 9 build 181 as of September 2017.
+DepVis has been tested with Java9 build 181 and also with 9.0.1-11 (both on Windows 10, x64)
 3. Install GraphViz 2.38.
 4. If running on Windows, install a bash, like for example [Babun](https://babun.github.io/)
 5. Edit file `env.sh` to configure `JAVA_HOME` and `GRAPHVIZ_HOME` (see TODO markers)
+6. Also edit file `env.sh` to configure the path separator.
+If run on Windows, use \; (a blackslash quoting a ;).
+If you run all stuff on *nix, use a colon : .
-6. Call `clean.sh`, `compile.sh` and `run-vis.sh` (or `all.sh` for all in one step).
+7. Call `clean.sh`, `compile.sh` and `run-vis.sh` (or `all.sh` for all in one step).
-7. Output is `moduledependencies.dot` and `moduledependencies.png` (and a second file pair `...with-legend`).
+8. Output is `moduledependencies.dot` and `moduledependencies.png` (and a second file pair `...with-legend`).

 ### Configuration
 DepVis can be configured in a configuration properties file (see depvis.properties) as follows: